aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/work-with-powerpoint-documents-in-qt/_index.md

 ![qt_add_library](Qt_Add_Library.png)

-- Select the External Library option and browse paths to include and lib folders one by one.
+- Select the External Library option and browse paths to include lib folders one by one.

 ![todo:image_alt_text](Qt-Add-External-Library.png)